 Albania-Kosovo Highway Project, Albania

 The four-lane Albania Kosovo highway project is biggest public works project in the country.
-Its initial cost was estimated at €600m but during the course of construction this has more than doubled.
+Its initial cost was estimated at €600m but this has more than doubled during the course of construction.

-The highway begins at the Albanian port of Durres and ends at the city of Morine, located on the border of Albania and Kosovo.
+The highway begins at the Albanian port of Durres and ends at Morine, located on the border of Albania and Kosovo.
 The designated route of the highway covers Durres, Rreshen, Reps, Thirra, Kalimash and Morine.
-It is 170km (105 miles) long and consists of two lanes on each side.
-The highway is expected to reduce the travel time from the current six hours to two, with an estimated speed of 80-100km/hr.
+It is 170km (105 miles) long and comprises two lanes on each side.
+The highway reduces the travel time from the current six hours to two, with an estimated speed of 80-100km/h.

 A part of the highway, the road between Rreshen (central Albania) and Kalimash (north-eastern Albania) was inaugurated on 26 June 2009.
 The 38km stretch of the highway between Morine and Vermica near Suhareka was inaugurated in November 2011.
-The project is scheduled to be completed by 2013.
+Construction on the Albania Kosovo highway project was completed in November 2013.

-In February 2010, the Government of Kosovo announced the highway project.
-Known as the Morine-Merdar motorway, the road will run from Morine (Albania border) to the capital of Kosovo, Pristina.
-After completion, Kosovo will have simpler access to the Adriatic Sea through Durres.
+In February 2010, the Kosovo Government announced the highway project.
+Known as the Morine-Merdar motorway, the road runs from Morine (Albania border) to the capital of Kosovo, Pristina.
+The highway provides Kosovo a simpler access to the Adriatic Sea through Durres.

-The project is being financed by the governments of Albania and Kosovo.
-The total cost of the highway is estimated to be €1bn ($1.4bn).
+The project was financed by the governments of Albania and Kosovo.
+The total cost of the highway is estimated at €1bn ($1.4bn).

 The highway is expected to boost the tourism industry in Albania.
-As most tourists to Albania come through Kosovo or Macedonia, the laying of the highway will make it much easier to travel to the Durres port and the Adriatic Sea.
+As most tourists to Albania come through Kosovo or Macedonia, the laying of the highway makes it much easier to travel to the Durres port and the Adriatic Sea.

 One tunnel and 27 bridges have been constructed through the steep and mountainous terrain.
 There are 17 bridges in the area from Reps to Thirra.

-The most challenging part of the project was the road between Rreshen and Kalimash, which is around 61km long.
-Constructed by a joint venture of Bechtel-Enka, the cost of this part of the road increased tremendously by hundreds of millions of dollars.
+The most challenging part of the project was the road between Rreshen and Kalimash, which is around 61km-long.
+Constructed by a Bechtel-Enka joint venture, the cost of this road section increased tremendously.

 The use of a hydro-powered electricity grid instead of diesel generators has helped in reducing the carbon footprint of the project.
 As a result, CO2 emissions have dropped by 613,000lb (278,000kg) each month.

 Another challenge was the transportation of construction equipment and material.
-As about 3,800 people worked on the project, there was the additional responsibility of feeding, clothing and housing them.
+As approximately 3,800 people worked on the project, there was the additional responsibility of feeding, clothing and housing them.

 The highway passes through a 5.5km-long double-bore tunnel across Mt Runes, which was designed by Egis Route of France.
 Construction works on the tunnel began in May 2007 and were completed with one tunnel tube inaugurated in June 2009.
 The south-bound tunnel was completed in July 2010.

-All four faces of the two tubes of the tunnel have been worked on simultaneously.
+All four faces of the two tubes of the tunnel were worked on simultaneously.
 During tunnel construction, the tunnelling team encountered five classes of rock.